 ---|---|---|---|

-User engagement | High potential for short, participatory content | Medium to high, depending on community culture | Moderate: external intervention perceived as less immersive |
+User engagement | Strong potential thanks to short and participatory content | Medium to high, depends on community culture | Moderate: external intervention perceived as less immersive |

-Reliable annotations | Mixed: independent + community verification | Highly dependent on user consensus | Based on the expertise of approved partners |
+Reliability of annotations | Mixed: independent + community verification | Highly dependent on user consensus | Based on the expertise of approved partners |

 Supported format | Short video (mainly) | Text, images, videos | Text, images, videos |

-Bias limitation | Test via diversity of opinion and human/machine mix | Risk of persistent polarization | Depends on independence of partners |
+Bias limitation | Testing via diversity of opinions and human/machine mix | Risk of persistent polarization | Depends on the independence of the partners |

-Political hijacking | Moderate (reinforced framing) | High (observed since 2023) | Low to medium |
+Political diversion | Moderate (reinforced supervision) | High (observed since 2023) | Low to medium |

-- Creators demand protection against misinformation
+- Creators demanding protection against misinformation

-- Reputation-conscious brands (see examples of campaigns)
+- Brands concerned about their reputation (see examples of campaigns)

-- New users in the minority or polarized
+- New minority or polarized users

 Let's illustrate with a situation: a cosmetics brand launches a video on TikTok explaining a new formula, accumulating hundreds of thousands of views.
 A Footnotes contributor could then add details on the composition or refer to indisputable scientific opinions, thus reassuring the target and limiting potential bad buzz.

-- Specific pedagogy required for uninitiated users
+- Need for specific teaching for uninitiated users

-Expected benefits for users and designers
+Expected benefits for users and creators

 - Enhancing transparency : the user knows where the information comes from